saleel/blog/content/blog/email-wallet/index.md

 #### Email Nullifier
 To prevent Relayer from creating multiple transactions from the same email address, we need to add a nullifier to each email proof.

-Currently nullifier is generated in the circuit using `hash(emailSignature)`.
+Currently, the nullifier is generated in the circuit using `hash(emailSignature)`.
 The core **contract maintains used nullifiers**, and thus ensures each email is used only once.

 Related code: [EmailSender circuit](https://github.com/zkemail/email-wallet/blob/d56dad165f935006697b7849f6c54250c8eb3147/packages/circuits/src/email_sender.circom#L118)

-#### Email expiry and transaction ordering
+#### Email expiration and transaction ordering
-There are cases where an Email from the user should be considered "outdated".
+There are cases where an email from the user should be considered "outdated".

-- For example, a user sends an email to Relayer A, but their server is "down" at that moment and the user doesn't get a response.
+- For example, a user sends an email to Relayer A, but their server is "down" at that moment, and the user doesn't get a response.
 The user sends the same email to Relayer B which executes the transaction.
 Relayer A comes back online later and processes the email, ending up executing the "same" transaction twice.

 - Relayer executes multiple emails from the same user in a different order, either by mistake (maybe due to race conditions when processing emails in parallel) or maliciously.